SOFIAshyn/dance2energy/README.md

    - Move all the `.JSON` files from this directory into:
    `./src/visualisation/sketch/assets`.

-6. In `./src/visualisation/sketch` directory is placed the script to generate abstraction dataset for processed data with `p5.js`.
+* In `./src/visualisation/sketch` directory is placed the script to generate abstraction dataset for processed data with `p5.js`.

-### Visualise data with p5.js
+## Step 4: Visualise data with p5.js
 1. Open `Processsing`.
 Set up `p5.js` with an editor on the computer.
 2. Open `./src/visualisation/sketch` and run.
    After the run you will get `./data/processed/gan_abstractions` with